 Removing the gas bowl before shutting off the gas will cause the gas to leak from the gas tank.

-Check the bowl for sludge and grit, finding contamination in here means you have confirmed your suspicion.
+Check the bowl for sludge and grit; finding contamination here means you have confirmed your suspicion.
 The best fix is to remove and clean the carburetor.
-And that’s exactly what we’ll do in the next section
+And that’s exactly what we’ll do in the next section.